2 The rules for naming soils and creating legends for soil maps

 1. If a qualifier refers to a characteristic that occurs at a specific point of depth (e.g. Raptic), optional subqualifiers can be constructed with the following specifiers:

-• Epi- (from Greek epi, over): the characteristic is present somewhere ≤ 50 cm of the (mineral) soil surface and is absent > 50 and ≤ 100 cm of the (mineral) soil surface; not used if a limiting layer starts ≤ 50 cm from the (mineral) soil surface.
+• Epi- (from Greek epi, over): the characteristic is present somewhere ≤ 50 cm of the (mineral) soil surface and is absent > 50 and ≤ 100 cm of the (mineral) soil surface; if a limiting layer starts ≤ 50 cm from the mineral soil surface, the qualifier referring to the limiting layer receives the Epi- specifier and all other qualifiers remain without specifier.

 • Endo- (from Greek endon, inside): the characteristic is present somewhere > 50 of the (mineral) soil surface and is absent ≤ 50 cm of the (mineral) soil surface.
 (Examples: Endoraptic: the lithic discontinuity is present > 50 and ≤ 100 cm from the mineral soil surface; Endocryic: the cryic horizon has its upper limit > 50 and ≤ 200 cm from the soil surface.)